databricks/lilac/docs/blog/introducing-garden.md

 are launching on [Lilac Garden](https://www.lilacml.com/#garden), our new accelerated computation platform.

-This pipeline takes advantage of long context embeddings, massively parallel GPU compute, and LLMs to generate concise, descriptive titles for each cluster.
+## The problem

-The result: Clusters reveal the major segments of your dataset by grouping similar documents.
-But the most interesting revelations are in the long tail.
-For example, clusters in user-LLM interaction logs reveal a number of subtle and dangerous ways in which users interact with your product.
+Visualizing text datasets poses a unique set of challenges.
+Unlike visual data, where patterns and relationships can often be discerned through graphical representations, understanding text is inherently tricky.
+Our new LLM-powered text clustering pipeline addresses this challenge by leveraging long context embeddings, massively parallel GPU compute, and sophisticated LLMs to generate concise, descriptive titles for each cluster.
+These clusters play a crucial role in revealing the major segments of your dataset by grouping similar documents together.
+This approach not only enhances the accuracy of understanding text data, but can also dramatically speed up the process of curation, allowing the identification and removal of problematic clusters, sub-sampling to reduce dataset size, and creating task-specific datasets.
+Moreover, examining clusters in user-LLM interaction logs sheds light on subtle and potentially hazardous ways in which users engage with your product.

 Don’t just take our word for it - check out Lilac’s demo page to see clusters for LLM fine-tuning datasets